 “It was a terrific talk.
 That’s my opinion, as both an academic and an activist.
 And the feedback from everyone else I talked to has been nothing but superlatives.
 Everyone thought it was informative, the analysis was complex and nuanced, and it gave us great insights into the political and organizing scenes in Rio and Brazil.
 I’m very pleased and would definitely recommend her talk to others.” — Dr. Thomas Angotti, CUNY/Hunter College, organizer of the New York Planner’s Network event

 A one-hour virtual lecture plus 30 minute discussion, or multiples talk package are available.
-Individual one-hour lectures (plus Q&A) are valued at US$500.
-A two-hour workshop at US$800.
-A multiple talk package, at US$2000, allows for six hours of activities which may include an array of classroom talks, ‘Shatter your Lens’ Workshop, individual or group meetings, consultations with faculty researchers, study abroad programs, and/or Portuguese seminars.
+Multiple talk packages can include a range of activities such as a variety of classroom talks, ‘Shatter your Lens’ Workshop, individual or group meetings, consultations with faculty researchers, study abroad programs, and/or Portuguese seminars.
 Presentations are often multi-media.
 All honoraria are paid to Catalytic Communities, a 501[c] nonprofit, to further efforts in support of Rio de Janeiro’s favelas.

 If your department or university is interested in hosting Dr. Williamson please contact firstname.lastname@example.org with your enquiry.
 You should include: